madhusudanahj/madhusudanahj.github.io/Tableau/SF_dataset/readme.md

 I have also created a hidden filter within the dashboard to filter between dates, distances and locations.

-Please refer to SF_image for an image of dashboard and SF_project for the actual workbook
+Please refer to SF_image for an image of dashboard and SF_project for the actual tableau workbook